EB-5 investment amounts and costs

 Step 3

-The terms and conditions for the return of your investment depend on the project you choose.
-Do not expect a quick return on your money, since the developers your company finances are not interested in "short" investments.
-The return period for your investment depends entirely on the terms of the loan agreement under which the capital was provided to the developer and the success of the project.
-Realistic return expectations: 5-7 years.
+The terms and conditions for repayment of your investment depend on the project you choose.
+Do not expect quick repayment, since development projects are not interested in "short term" money.
+The repayment date for your investment depends on the terms of a loan agreement (maturity date) whereby your capital was provided to the developer, and success of the project.
+Realistic repayment expectations: 3-7 years.

-We will discuss current projects and select the best solution for your move to the USA under the EB-5 program
+We will discuss current projects and select the best solution for your EB-5 plan

 Regional centers